The US Department of Energy just released new figures in its latest coal export report. Here’s what happened up through September 2013:

 The EIA is promising final 2013 data in March for individual customs districts, and I’ll report on it here when it’s available.

 All figures in this post are given in short tons unless otherwise noted.
-My previous reporting on quarterly coal export volumes can be found here, here, here, here, here, here, here, here, here, here, and here.
+All of my reporting on quarterly coal export volumes can be found in the series “Coal Export Trend Reports.”
 All data come from the US EIA’s latest quarterly coal report, covering the entire Western Customs Region.
-In addition to the districts shown on the chart here, the Western Region includes the Portland, Nogales, San Diego, and San Francisco Districts.
+In addition to the districts shown on the chart here, the Western Region includes the Portland, Honolulu, Nogales, and San Diego Districts.
 These districts have been reporting virtually no coal exports.

 Please note: The second chart shows Customs Districts, not individual ports.
 The Port of Seattle, for example, does not move coal.